Glyptodont

-Glyptodonts are an extinct clade of large, heavily armoured armadillos, reaching up to 1.5 m in height, and maximum body masses of around 2 tonnes.
+Glyptodonts are an extinct clade of large, heavily armored armadillos, reaching up to 1.5 m in height, and maximum body masses of around 2 tonnes.
 They had short, deep skulls, a fused vertebral column, and a large bony carapace made up of hundreds of individual scutes.
 Some glyptodonts had clubbed tails, similar to ankylosaurid dinosaurs.

 The earliest widely recognised fossils of glyptodonts in South America are known from the late Eocene, around 38 million years ago, and they spread to southern North America after the continents became connected around 2.7 million years ago.
 The best-known genus within the group is Glyptodon.

 Glyptodonts were historically considered to constitute the distinct family Glyptodontidae, with their relationships to modern armadillos being contested.
 In 2016, an analysis of the mitochondrial genome of Doedicurus found that it was, in fact, nested within the modern armadillos as the sister group of a clade consisting of Chlamyphorinae (fairy armadillos) and Tolypeutinae (giant, three-banded and naked-tailed armadillos).
 For this reason, glyptodonts and all armadillos but Dasypus (long-nosed or naked-tailed armadillos) were relocated to a new family, Chlamyphoridae, and glyptodonts were demoted to the subfamily Glyptodontinae.
 Other authors have continued to use Glyptodontidae.
 Based on the morphology of the inner ear, a close relationship with pampatheres has also been proposed.

 Glyptodonts abruptly became extinct approximately 12,000 years ago at the end of the Late Pleistocene, as part of the end-Pleistocene extinction event, along with most other large animals in the Americas.
 Evidence has been found suggesting that they were hunted by recently arrived Paleoindians, which may have played a role in their extinction.

 Evolution

-Glyptodonts first evolved during the Eocene in South America, which remained their center of species diversity.
-For example, an Early Miocene glyptodont with many primitive features (comparatively to other species), Parapropalaehoplophorus septentrionalis, was discovered at a now-elevated site in Chile and described in 2007.
-After the Isthmus of Panama formed about three million years ago, the genus Glyptotherium spread north as part of the Great American Interchange, as did pampatheres, armadillos and a number of other types of xenarthrans (e.g., ground sloths).

-Analysis of inner ear morphology corroborates this position, while also finding that pampatheres are the closest relatives of glyptodonts:
+The earliest remains of glyptodonts are known from the late of Eocene in South America, with more complete remains known from the Oligocene and Early Miocene onwards.
+Genetic evidence indicates that glyptodonts are nested within the diversity of living armadillos, with their distinctive body armour having evolved from the banded armour found in living armadillos.
+Analysis of inner ear morphology corroborates this position, while also finding that pampatheres are the close relatives of glyptodonts:Cladogram after Casali et al. 2026 based on combined morphological and molecular evidence:

 Glyptodonts are divided into two major groups, which split during or prior to the Early Miocene.
 The first is the traditional Glyptodontinae, which is includes the well known genera of Glyptodon and Glyptotherium, which probably originated in Northern South America, while the second is the unnamed "Austral clade", containing the majority of glyptodont diversity, which as the name suggests probably originated in Southern South America.

 Cladogram after Barasoain et al. 2022:

+After the Isthmus of Panama formed about three million years ago, the genus Glyptotherium spread north as part of the Great American Interchange, as did pampatheres, armadillos and a number of other types of xenarthrans (e.g., ground sloths).